Conus textile: Shell description

 Typical length of adults is about 9 cm to 10 cm (3.5 in to 3.9 in).
 The maximum shell length for this species is 15 cm (5.9 in).
-The color pattern of its shell resembles a cellular automaton named Rule 30.
-The color of the shell is yellowish brown, with undulating longitudinal lines of chocolate, interrupted by triangular white spaces.
+The color of the shell is yellowish brown, with undulating longitudinal lines of brown, interrupted by triangular white spaces.
 These last are irregularly disposed, but crowded at the shoulder, base and middle so as to form bands.
 The spire is similarly marked.
 The aperture is white.

 Distribution

 C. textile lives in the waters of the Red Sea, the tropical Indo-Pacific, off Australia (New South Wales, Northern Territory, Queensland and Western Australia), New Zealand, the Indian Ocean from eastern Africa to Hawaii, and French Polynesia.

+In Australia, C. textile is more commonly found in northern Queensland, but sightings are increasingly found further south into New South Wales due to warmer ocean temperatures associated with climate change.

 Ecology

+Habitat

+C. textile may be found in estuaries, on rocky shores and in rockpools.
+During the day they are usually buried in sand, and emerge to feed at night.

 Life cycle

 The female lays several hundred eggs at a time, which hatch after about 16 or 17 days.
 After hatching, the larvae float around in the current for approximately 16 days.
 Afterward, they settle at the bottom of the ocean.
 By this point their length is about 1.5 mm (0.06 in).